ratehub/senior-devops-exercise/README.md

  - The Docker image builds should be easily reproducible.
 The Dockerfiles and resulting Docker images will be inspected to ensure they are working as expected.
  - The helm charts should be easily configured and used once the Docker images have been built and pushed.
 Note that due to configuration requirements the `data-store` Service should be deployed first.
  - Installing the Services with the Helm charts should work *even if* the 2 services are installed to different Namespaces in the same cluster.
  - Use Git.
-We use Github, but your fork of the repo should be sharable with us.
+We use GitHub, but your fork of the repo can be hosted elsewhere though it should be sharable with us.
- - Feel free to make notes about issues that were encountered.
+ - Feel free to make notes about issues that were encountered/resolved.

 ## Configurations